loftusjl/obsidian-recipe-plugin/README.md

 - **Smart Categorization**: Uses the [Spoonacular API](https://spoonacular.com/food-api) to categorize ingredients by grocery aisle
 - **Ingredient Selection**: Review and select specific ingredients from a recipe before adding
 - **Manual Entry**: Quickly add items to your grocery list with auto-categorization
+- **Checkbox Lists**: All grocery items use checkboxes for tracking purchases

 ## Installation